How to Get Rid of Roaches

 - Keep produce and breads in the refrigerator rather than on countertops

-4. Seal up entrance points.
+- Seal up and spray entrance points.

 - When researching how to get rid of roaches, consider their entry points into your home.
 Plug small cracks or holes in the walls and along baseboards with caulk.
 Open spaces around pipes can be filled in with fine mesh copper wool